 Spanakopita has got to be one of the most well known Greek appetizers on the planet.
 Spinach, herbs, and creamy feta cheese are wrapped in a flaky phyllo pastry.
 So much to love about these little triangles!
 Especially when they’re served with tzatziki!
 Make an extra batch for the freezer.

 Here are some very important tips before we begin:

-1) I can’t stress enough how important it is that the phyllo stays in it’s packaging until it is at room temperature!
+1) I can’t stress enough how important it is that the phyllo stays in its packaging until it is at room temperature!
 The best way to do this is by defrosting it overnight in your refrigerator (since it’s usually sold in the freezer section).
-Take it out in the morning or at least 2 hours before you use it and leave it in it’s packaging to come to room temperature.
+Take it out in the morning or at least 2 hours before you use it and leave it in its packaging to come to room temperature.

 3) If you cannot find fresh dill, you may use the dried form, but less.
-So for this recipe, if using dried dill, use about 2 tablespoons or enough to suit your taste.

 4) Add the eggs to your mixture last.
 This way, you can taste the filling and adjust the seasoning if needed.

 5) Baby spinach is very easy to find over here where I live.
 You can buy regular spinach that is sold in bunches.
 Just make sure to wash it very well.
 Baby spinach is really convenient since it is already washed and ready to use.
 That said, use what you can find.

 6) This recipe makes a pretty big batch of triangle appetizer-sized spinach pies (about 40-46).
 If you don’t need that many, freeze them before baking or just make half of this batch.
 Just wrap the tray that they are made in with lots of plastic wrap and they will stay fresh for about 2 months in the freezer.
 I actually double this recipe when I’m making them and freeze as many as I can for those times when I’m swamped with work and don’t have time to cook 🙂 Baking time will be longer.